-The CFO guide to transforming finance with Oracle Cloud has been saved The CFO guide to transforming finance with Oracle Cloud
+The CFO guide to transforming finance with Oracle Cloud

 Cloud-based systems and digital software have fundamentally changed how finance technology is developed, delivered, and consumed.
-And Oracle has long been at the leading edge of this trend, investing $64 billion since 2004 in its flagship cloud product and making available nearly 400 new finance features in 2019 alone.
+And Oracle has long been at the leading edge of this trend, investing $64 billion¹ since 2004 in its flagship cloud product and making available nearly 400 new finance features² in 2019 alone.

-In large part, Oracle Cloud’s secret sauce is its “vanilla mandate”—which means the underlying components of Oracle’s standard software-as-a-service (SaaS) applications can’t be modified.
+In large part, Oracle Cloud’s secret sauce is its “vanilla mandate”—which means the underlying components of Oracle’s standard software as a service (SaaS) applications can’t be modified.
 This is a big change from past practice.
-Historically, when you bought a database or application from Oracle you could do what you wanted with it.
-Your IT team could customise it to meet business requests.
+Historically, when you bought a database or application from Oracle, you could do what you wanted with it.
+Your IT team could customize it to meet business requests.
 Database administrators would monitor system performance and make changes to keep things running smoothly.

 That’s the constraint.
-The upside is that it forces standardisation and simplification, making it easier to update software, enhance capabilities, and drive innovation quickly—without turning a desired change into a massive project.
+The upside is that it forces standardization and simplification, making it easier to update software, enhance capabilities, and drive innovation quickly—without turning a desired change into a massive project.

 Thinking about your business case

-When considering a digital finance transformation, the first question many CFOs ask is, will I gain efficiencies and reduce cost?
+When considering a digital finance transformation, the first question many CFOs ask is: Will I gain efficiencies and reduce cost?
 New technology can let you complement humans with machines, creating cost efficiencies.
-The “however” is, these gains can take some time to materialise.
-In fact, your costs may even increase slightly at first, as new roles and expertise are needed to run and optimise new processes.
+The “however” is, these gains can take some time to materialize.
+In fact, your costs may even increase slightly at first, as new roles and expertise are needed to run and optimize new processes.
 So if cost reduction is your main objective, you might be disappointed initially.

-Before it modernised its finance organisation, the retailer would have simply marked down the T.V.s and then asked Finance to reactively report the results.
+Before it modernized its finance organization, the retailer would have simply marked down the TVs and then asked Finance to reactively report the results.
 Now, with smarter scenario planning, Finance was able to provide a range of expected outcomes that could mean a difference of tens of millions of dollars.

-Digitising and transforming your Finance organisation can be an agonising decision, with a lot at stake.
+Digitizing and transforming your finance organization can be an agonizing decision, with a lot at stake.
 But hundreds of companies have made the move already, and you can benefit from their experience.
-So let’s look at some issues and risks you’ll want to consider.
+So, let’s look at some issues and risks you’ll want to consider.

 Moving to Oracle Cloud is transformational, but it’s not a transaction.
-The journey to optimise your processes and acquire new digital capabilities doesn’t end upon deployment.
+The journey to optimize your processes and acquire new digital capabilities doesn’t end upon deployment.

-Educate yourself on digitalisation and what’s possible.
+Educate yourself on digitalization and what’s possible.
 Keep investing in ways to work efficiently and be a better business partner.
 Determine how Finance can learn more, produce more, and influence more.

-Explore other reports and guides in our Finance in a Digital WorldTM Crunch time" series, and read case studies about digital transformation in the finance function.
-Whatever your interest, one thing is clear: From cloud computing and robotics to analytics, cognitive technologies, and blockchain, a new class of digital disruptors is transforming how the work of Finance gets done.
+Explore other reports and guides in our Finance in a Digital WorldTM Crunch time series, and read case studies about digital transformation in the finance function.

 1 Oracle Corporate Facts, 2019.